neloefm1/SenseFOG-Documentation/README.md

 ### Instructions on how to run the scripts
 For detailed instructions on how to proceed with preprocessing the raw data and analysing the data, please see the "Instructions.md" page listed in SenseFOG-Documentation/instructions.md.

+## Demo
+# Instructions to run on data
+# Expected output
+# Expected run time for demo on a "normal desktop" computer

+## Instructions for use
+# How to run the software on your data
+# Reproduction instructions

-## Methods
+## Additional Information
 ### Subjects
-12 patients with idiopathi Parkinson's disease who had previously undergone bilateral STN-DBS surgery and were implanted with the Medtronic Percept impulse generator were studied.
+12 patients with idiopathic Parkinson's disease who had previously undergone bilateral STN-DBS surgery and were implanted with the Medtronic Percept impulse generator were studied.

 Inclusion Criteria:
 - [ ] Patients aged 18-85 years